-(rs = -0.22 & -0.24, respectively), but note that it did not replicate in the EZ-diffusion analysis of the same data in Simulation 1.
-It was however again present in the LBA model in Simulation 4 (r = -0.18).
-It was also present in Simulation 2, but only when boundary separation was manipulated between conditions (rs = -0.39, -0.17, & -0.22 for small, medium, and large effect size differences, respectively).
+We sometimes observed a correlation between v-difference and $t\theta$ -difference.
+Although not consistently present, it was small-to-medium and positive in Experiment 1 Conditions 2 and 4 (rs = .18 & .30 respectively) and Experiment 2 Conditions 1 and 2 of Schuch and Grange (rs = .16 and .41, respectively), as well as in Experiments 2 and 3 in Dutilh et al. (2019; rs = .44 and .38, respectively); it was small and negative in Experiment 1 of Dutilh et al. (r = -.17).
+In Simulations 1 and 4, this correlation was small and negative (rs = -.22 & -.24, respectively), but note that it did not replicate in the EZ-diffusion analysis of the same data in Simulation 1.
+It was however again present in the LBA model in Simulation 4 (r = -.18).
+It was also present in Simulation 2, but only when boundary separation was manipulated between conditions (rs = -.39, -.17, & -.22 for small, medium, and large effect size differences, respectively).
 Hence, from the simulation studies, it seems that a small negative spurious correlation between v-difference and $t\theta$ -difference emerges when the third parameter, boundary separation, is manipulated between conditions, or when there are no differences between the conditions at all.

 In general, the simulation results seem to suggest that when there is a difference between conditions in one of the main parameters (or no difference between conditions at all), a spurious correlation tends to occur between the difference scores of the other two parameters.
-The size of the spurious correlation between difference scores is largest for the relationship between a-difference and $t\theta$ -difference, and medium-to-small for the relationship between v-difference and a-difference, and v-difference and $t\theta$ -difference.
+The size of the spurious correlation between difference scores is largest for the relationship between a-difference and t0-difference, and medium-to-small for the relationship between v-difference and a-difference, and v-difference and a-difference.

-Recommendations for researchers
+Recommendations for Researchers

 In all of the simulations reported in the paper (and indeed the model fits to behavioural data), we allowed all three main parameters to freely vary across experimental conditions.
-Such an approach is common in the literature when wishing to draw inferences on meaningful parameter changes across conditions (see Donkin et al., 2011; Dutilh et al., 2019).
+Such an approach is common in the literature when wishing to draw inferences on meaningful parameter changes across conditions (see Donkin et al., 2011; Donkin et al., 2019).
 However, it could be that the spurious correlation between a-difference and t0-difference is exacerbated by unnecessary model flexibility (i.e., when parameters are allowed to vary freely across conditions even when there was no true parameter difference in the data-generating process).
 To assess this, we conducted an additional simulation similar to the design of Simulation 1 where no true difference exists between two experimental conditions in the generated data; however, during model fitting, drift rate-although still a free parameter-was constrained to take on the same value across conditions.
-The correlations between best-fitting parameters using fast-dm-30 are shown in Table 11.
+The correlation between best-fitting parameters using fast-dm-30 are shown in Table 10.
 The correlation between a-difference and t0-difference was still large and negative.
 Of course, this model is still more flexible than the "true" data-generating model, but constraining boundary separation and/or non-decision time to be equal across conditions would prohibit us from examining the difference score in these parameters.